caddyserver/website/src/docs/markdown/automatic-https.md

 Any of the following will prevent automatic HTTPS from being activated, either in whole or in part:

 - [Explicitly disabling it](/docs/json/apps/http/servers/automatic_https/)
-- Not providing any qualifying hostnames in the config
+- Not providing any hostnames or IP addresses in the config
 - Listening exclusively on the HTTP port
 - Manually loading certificates (unless [this config property](/docs/json/apps/http/servers/automatic_https/ignore_loaded_certificates/) is true)